Let’s face it, being single gets a lot of bad press.

 Here are some of the joys of being single.

 Ahhh freedom.
 There is nothing quite as exhilarating as being able to do what you want when you want.
 Weekends away with friends, dinners, movies you name it.

 Freedom means having time to pursue your own hobbies and interests.
-(If you want to work on cultivating some new interests and hobbies, CreativeLive and MasterClass both have an amazing range of online courses that you can take to get you started.)
+(If you want to work on cultivating some new interests and hobbies, CreativeLive has an amazing range of online courses that you can take to get you started.)

 Freedom means doing stuff you totally love or not doing much at all.
 It’s totally up to you.